ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

     - 2.1.2 Blocking read operations will be skipped, if the fault flag has not yet been read once by the same accessor.
 If the fault flag had already been read previously by the same accessor, the operation is frozen (regardless of the type of the first read).
 When the frozen operation is finally executed, another exception might be thrown, in which case the previously frozen operation is finally skipped.
     - 2.1.3 Non-blocking read operations (incl. readLatest) will be skipped.
 The return value will be false (no new data), if the fault flag has been read once already by the same accessor and hence is already propagated (regardless of the type of the first read), true otherwise.
     - 2.1.4 Asynchronous read operations behave analogous to 2.1.2:
-      - A TransferFuture, which was valid while the exception was received, is fulfilled immediately when the exception is received, the DataValidity::faulty is propaated to the owning module and the value is left unchanged (i.e. the underlying operation is effectively skipped).
+      - A TransferFuture, which was valid while the exception was received, is fulfilled immediately when the exception is received, the DataValidity::faulty is propagated to the owning module and the value is left unchanged (i.e. the underlying operation is effectively skipped).
       - The TransferFuture of an asynchronous read operation that is started only after the exception was received will be fulfilled immediately (i.e. the underlying operation is effectively skipped), if no other read operation of (regardless of the type) of the same accessor has read the fault flag once already.
 Otherwise it will be fulfilled only after the device is recovered (i.e. the underlying operation is effectively frozen).
     - 2.1.5 If the fault state had been resolved in between two read operations (regardless of the type) and the device had become faulty again before the second read is executed, it is not defined whether the second operation will frozen/delayed/skipped (depending on the type) or not.
 The second operation might behave either like it is a new exception or like the same fault state would still prevail. (*)
   - 2.2 Write operations will be delayed.
 In case of a fault state (new or persisting), the actual write operation will take place asynchronously when the device is recovering.
 The same mechanism as used for 3.1.2 is used here, hence the order of write operations is guaranteed across accessors, but only the latest written value of each accessor prevails. (*)